NativeScript/angular-perf-metrics/README.md

 }
 ```

-You can also use RxJS or `providedIn: 'platform'` services to exchange events between the background module and the main angular app in case it's running.
+You can also use [rxjs](https://rxjs.dev) or `providedIn: 'platform'` services to exchange events between the background module and the main angular app in case it's running.

 **This is similar to what a Service Worker would look like on the web, but we're sharing the same JS context!**